Copper eases on weak China demand, stronger dollar - Up News Info

 Article content

-HANOI — Copper fell on Wednesday on signs of weakening demand in top consumer China and as a firmer dollar made greenback-priced metals more expensive to holders of other currencies.
+HANOI — Copper dipped on Wednesday, hit by signs of weakening demand in top consumer China, while a firmer dollar made greenback-priced metals more expensive to holders of other currencies.

 Yangshan copper premium